 Write ye also for the Jews, as it liketh you, in the king’s name, and seal it with the king’s ring: for the writing which is written in the king’s name, and sealed with the king’s ring, may no man reverse.

 - A ring is used to seal.
 What is God’s seal?

 Who hath also sealed us, and given the earnest of the Spirit in our hearts.

 In whom ye also trusted, after that ye heard the word of truth, the gospel of your salvation: in whom also after that ye believed, ye were sealed with that holy Spirit of promise.

 And grieve not the holy Spirit of God, whereby ye are sealed unto the day of redemption.

-- The ring represents the Holy Spirit.
+- We are sealed with the Holy Spirit.
+So the ring represents the Holy Spirit.